 Jack the Ripper Tours in East London

-Kicking off the scariest tours in Europe, why not follow in the footsteps of one of Europe’s most infamous serial killers?
+Kicking off the scariest tours in Europe, why not start looking for flights to London to follow in the footsteps of one of Europe’s most infamous serial killers?
 East London hosts several tours a night from various companies deemed Jack the Ripper Tours.
 Detailing the Victorian serial killer that roamed the streets of London in 1888, these frightening tours of Whitechapel showcase the world’s peculiar preoccupation with the still unsolved case.
 Gruesome tales outlined on the tours tell of the 5 women he murdered between August and November of 1888.

 Paris Catacombs Tour